17 Types of Pet Turtles: Best Turtles to Have as Pets

 Hibernation:

-Reeve’s turtle has a similar hibernation pattern to the red-eared sliders.
+• Similar hibernation pattern to red-eared sliders.

 9. Cooter Turtle: